Gian Carlo Menotti: Middle career: 1950–1969

 In 1951, Menotti wrote his Christmas opera Amahl and the Night Visitors for NBC which was inspired by Hieronymus Bosch's painting Adoration of the Magi (c.
 1485–1500).
 It was the first opera ever written for television in America, and first aired on Christmas Eve, 1951 with Chet Allen as Amahl and Rosemary Kuhlmann as his mother.
 The opera was such a success that the broadcasting of Amahl and the Night Visitors became an annual Christmas tradition.
 The work has also been staged by numerous opera companies, universities, and other institutions, and became one of the most frequently performed operas of the 20th century.
 The work remains Menotti's most popular work.

 Menotti won a second Pulitzer Prize for his opera The Saint of Bleecker Street, which premiered at the Broadway Theatre in 1955.
 This work was also awarded the Drama Critics' Circle Award for best musical and the New York Music Critics' Circle Award for the best opera.
 Set in contemporary New York, the opera is concerned with the conflict of the physical and spiritual worlds.
 Following its New York run, the opera was staged at La Scala and the Vienna Volksoper, and was recorded for BBC Television in 1957.
 This work was followed by The Unicorn, the Gorgon, and the Manticore (1956), a "madrigal fable" for chorus, ten dancers and nine instruments which was based on the 16th century Italian madrigal comedy.
 Commissioned by the Elizabeth Sprague Coolidge Foundation, the work premiered at the Library of Congress in 1956 and was then staged by the New York City Ballet with dancers Nicholas Magallanes and Arthur Mitchell in 1957.

 While working on The Unicorn, the Gorgon, and the Manticore, Menotti crafted the libretto for Barber's most famous opera, Vanessa, which premiered at the Metropolitan Opera in 1958.
 That same year his opera Maria Golovin premiered at the 1958 Brussels World's Fair.
 Commissioned by Peter Herman Adler and the NBC Opera, the production moved to the Martin Beck Theatre on Broadway in 1959 and was also filmed for a nationally televised broadcast on NBC.
-The cast remained constant throughout and included Patricia Neway, Ruth Kobart, Norman Kelley, William Chapman, and Richard Cross.
+The cast remained constant throughout and included Neway, Ruth Kobart, Norman Kelley, William Chapman, and Richard Cross.